akaribrahim/here-maps-drawing/README.md

 It can be customized by changing the keyCode and char values in the format given below.

-> Undo => Deletes the last point
+> Undo => deletes the last point

-> Merge => Completes the polygon by connecting it with the first point
+> Merge => completes the polygon by connecting it with the first point

-> Cancel => Deletes the polygon in the drawing phase.
+> Cancel => deletes the polygon in the drawing phase.

 ```js
 {